-Teacher Education programs at Georgia Southwestern State University are approved by the Georgia Professional Standards Commission.
-Successful completion of an approved Teacher Education program leads to a certificate of eligibility.
+Teacher Education programs at Georgia Southwestern State University are approved by the Georgia Professional Standards Commission (GaPSC).
+Successful completion of an approved Teacher Education program leads to a induction certificate.
 Since these professional programs lead to licensure, candidates must meet requirements and responsibilities not common to other degree programs.